amandacndido/CroctChallenge/Product-Challenge_Croct.md

 **Scenario: Acessing the sign in screen trough the sign ip screen
 > Given that I am in the sign up screen
 >
-> And I click in the button "Sign in"
+> When I click in the button "Sign in"
 >
 > Then i should be redirectioned to the sign in screen